elena5875/project5_cherryleaves/README.md

 ##  The Hypothesis and How to validate?

-- There are distinguishable different features to see the difference between a healthy cherry leaves and on with mildew.
-With this in mind we can create a Machine learning Algorithm wherein it can detect the difference between a healthy leaves and mildew just by present the picture.
+- There are distinguishable  features to see the difference between a healthy cherry leaf and a powdery mildew.
+With this in mind we can create a Machine learning Algorithm wherein it can detect the difference between a healthy leaves and mildew just by uploading  a  picture.

 ## ML Business Case